Agent Spending Policy Specification (ASPS)

 FieldTypeDescription

-rulestringRule identifier (e.g. status, category, daily_limit, budget, account_budget:Rule Name)
+rulestringRule identifier (e.g. status, velocity_limit, category, daily_limit, budget, account_budget:Rule Name)

 resultenumpass or fail